stealthstudios/stealth-sdk/sdk/luau/README.md

                 return
             end

-            -- OpenAI's moderation model flagged the message or response. if reply.flagged then
+            -- AI moderation model flagged the message or response. if reply.flagged then
                 model:flagChat(chatId)
                 return